joeldmyers/python-sandbox-2/README.md

 One can concatenate strings with a +: `name = "Joel " + "Myers"`yields "Joel Myers"

+To declare a long string, use `"""` to start and end.

 ### Syntax Error ###

 Read any syntax errors that show in the command line from bottom to top.